Aliases for RNF5 Gene

 GeneCards Summary for RNF5 Gene

 RNF5 (Ring Finger Protein 5) is a Protein Coding gene.
-Diseases associated with RNF5 include Inclusion Body Myositis.
-Among its related pathways are Regulation of degradation of deltaF508 CFTR in CF and Protein processing in endoplasmic reticulum.
+Diseases associated with RNF5 include Cystic Fibrosis and Inclusion Body Myositis.
+Among its related pathways are Transport to the Golgi and subsequent modification and HIV Life Cycle.
 GO annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
 An important paralog of this gene is RNF185.

 UniProtKB/Swiss-Prot Summary for RNF5 Gene

 Has E2-dependent E3 ubiquitin-protein ligase activity.
 May function together with E2 ubiquitin-conjugating enzymes UBE2D1/UBCH5A and UBE2D2/UBC4.
 Mediates ubiquitination of PXN/paxillin and Salmonella type III secreted protein sopA.
 May be involved in regulation of cell motility and localization of PXN/paxillin.
 Mediates the Lys-63-linked polyubiquitination of JKAMP thereby regulating JKAMP function by decreasing its association with components of the proteasome and ERAD; the ubiquitination appears to involve E2 ubiquitin-conjugating enzyme UBE2N.
 Mediates the Lys-48-linked polyubiquitination of TMEM173 at Lys-150 leading to its proteasomal degradation; the ubiquitination occurrs in mitochondria after viral transfection and regulates antiviral responses.